-204. Representation by Non-Lawyers
+204203.
+Representation by Non-Lawyers

-A non-lawyer may serve as a representative in an agency adjudication if the represented participant consents on the record to the representation and the representative is determined by the [Agency] to have the necessary character and fitness to serve in that role.
+- (A) A non-lawyer may serve as a representative in an agency adjudication if the represented participant consents on the record to the representation and the representative is determined by the [Agency] to have the necessary character and fitnessqualifications to serve in that role. - (A)(B) Non-lawyers granted limited permission to practice law by a State or other jurisdiction approved by [the Agency] to grant such permission are presumptively qualified to serve as representatives on matters within the scope of their limited permission to practice.

-- 1. Adequate consent is determined by the requirements set forth in rule 201. - 2.
-This rule is designed to freely permit any nonlawyer chosen by the person appearing before the agency to act as a representative.
+- 1. Adequate consent is determined by the requirements set forth in rule 201. - 2.1. (to subsection (A)): This rule is designed to freely permit any nonlawyer chosen by the person appearing before the agency to act as a representative.
 It allows for disqualification of a chosen representative only in cases where there is some indication that the representative will not be willing or able to act in the best interests of the represented participant.
-Relevant factors in determining character and fitness of representatives are provided in rule 205. - 3.
-Former agency employees who are non-lawyers are not precluded from serving as representatives provided they satisfy the character and fitness requirements in rule 205.
-5 U.C.S. § 500(d)(3).
+Relevant factors in determining character and fitness of representatives are provided in rule 204. - 2. (to subsection (A)): Former agency employees who are non-lawyers are not precluded from serving as representatives provided they are qualified to do so under satisfy the character and fitness requirements in rule 204.
+5 U.C.S. § 500(d)(3). - (to subsection (B)): For example, Washington provides limited permission to practice for "limited licensed technicians."
+Wash.
+R. Admission to Practice 28.
+Representation qualification based on limited permission to practice is in addition to qualification for non-lawyers based on a license, rule 205, or due to individual accreditation through the agency, rule 207 or membership in an accredited organization.
+See rule 208.